TexasInstruments/mcal_am263x/README.txt

   In case of windows machine edit below paths,

-  TOOLCHAIN_PATH_R5 := $(abspath ../../../..)/Compilers/ti-cgt-armllvm_4.0.1.LTS
-  mcal_PATH := $(abspath ..)/$(mcal_RELPATH)
-  mcal_demo_PATH := $(abspath ..)/$(mcal_demo_RELPATH)
-  UTILS_INSTALL_DIR := $(abspath ../../../..)/ccs2040/ccs/utils/cygwin
-  GMAKE_DIR := $(abspath ../../../..)/ccs2040/ccs/utils/cygwin

-  By default the above are for CLANG compiler, modify respective paths accordingly for using other compilers.
+  TOOLCHAIN_R5_VERSION=ti-cgt-armllvm_x.x.x.LTS
+  CCS_PATH := C:/ti/ccsxxxx/ccs

-  In case of linux machine edit the similar linux path
+  In case of linux machine edit the similar linux paths and pass OS=linux while invoking any make command.

-  NOTE:
-  For AM263x, AM263Px and AM261 use ti-cgt-armllvm_4.0.1.LTS

   IMPORTANT:
   Make sure the paths specified above DO NOT have any spaces in them.

 - Make sure "gmake" is in your system path.
-  Typically when XDC is installed "gmake" is installed along with it and it becomes part of the system path by default.
+  Typically when CCS is installed "gmake" is installed along with it and it becomes part of the system path by default.

-- Install dependecies required for MCELF image format Install OpenSSL v3 from here: "https://slproweb.com/products/Win32OpenSSL.html" Install Python3
+- Install dependencies required for MCELF image format Install OpenSSL v3 from here: "https://slproweb.com/products/Win32OpenSSL.html" Install Python3
   Install Pip
   Make sure pyelftools and construct is installed from pip.
 This package is required for encrypting MCELF application images.
     pip install pyelftools construct
   By default, MCELF generation is OFF.
-User can enable it with the macro MCELF_ENABLE=yes. i.e.: gmake -s dio_app MCELF_ENABLE=yes
+User can enable/disable it with the macro MCELF_ENABLE=yes/no. i.e.: gmake -s dio_app MCELF_ENABLE=yes

 ========================= How to Build =========================================